material-motion/material-motion/README.md

 Material Motion aspires to empower creators with the language and tools to describe and implement rich, interactive motion.

 This Starmap is the first step toward achieving this aspiration.
-We will explore software design patterns, essential primitives, motion runtimes, and much more.
+We will explore software design patterns, essential primitives, motion runtimes, and more.

-This book is a collaboration of software engineers and motion designers who have a history of shipping production software interfaces.
+This book is a collaboration between software engineers and motion designers.
+All contributors have a history of shipping production software interfaces.

 Each concept in the Starmap represents a concrete **goal** — a guiding star — to guide development.